This apple cider vinegar coleslaw is the perfect side dish recipe. It's healthy, simple, flavorful and made with only a few ingredients.

-- Mix in additional finely shredded veggies for a flavor and nutrition boost!
+- Mix in additional ingredients for a flavor and nutrition boost!

 - This recipe will taste best after it has a chance for the flavors to come together.
-I recommend a minimum of 5-10 minutes.
+I recommend chilling for a minimum of 5-10 minutes.

-- To save time, you can shred the cabbage ahead of time.
+- Shred the cabbage and ahead of time.
 Or, buy a package of pre shredded cabbage.